 Leave out any information that could violate fair housing standards.
 This includes race, skin color, national origin, marital status, income, religious affiliation, and political beliefs.

 Think of it like a first date, Galdieri says.
-If you wouldn’t mention the information on a first date, it shouldn’t be mentioned in an offer letter.
+If you wouldn’t mention the information on a first date, then it shouldn’t be mentioned in an offer letter.

 Anything you want to change about the house